-We work hand-in-hand with our community advisory board to make decisions about utility rates, construction projects, stormwater policies, our communications with the public and the work of our staff.
+We work hand-in-hand with our community advisory board to help inform decisions about utility rates, construction projects, stormwater policies, our communications with the public and the work of our staff.

-SSWAB summary and explore the information and links below.
+SSWAB summary (PDF) and explore the information and links below.

 "Because water is such an important and pervasive part of our life in the Pacific Northwest, I decided that serving on the SSWAB would give me a voice in managing Thurston County's water resources.
 Between the rivers, Puget Sound, and all that rain, we are surrounded by water all the time.
 It defines a lot of what makes living here so special compared to other areas.
 As a SSWAB member, if you are willing to spend the time to educate yourself, you can have an important role in assuring that the citizens of Thurston County are getting what they pay for from its stormwater utility."